hudson2-plugins/jobcreator-tool/README.md

 Defining pipelines
 ------------------
-Pipeline definitions are written in XML (more formats comming later)
+Pipeline definitions are written in XML (more formats coming later)

 **Overall structure**